MathEnthusiast314/determinant/README.md

 ## 3. Find products

-Now each of the digits in the list from step 2 correspond to a product of n values from our nxn matrix.
+Now each of the digits in the list from step 2 corresponds to a product of n values from our nxn matrix.

 A number from our list, say "42351", encodes 5 nxm positions on the matrix.
 Each digit encodes the **column** and its index/positional placement in the string encodes the **row**: